-- The Angels from Neon Genesis Evangelion had a Core that, if destroyed, would meant the Angel's destruction as well.
-But the eleventh Angel had a body made of nanoentities, meaning that it didn't have a core, at least not that the heroes could detect and destroy as usual, but it also had an Adaptive Ability that allowed it to learn and become immune to anything that they used against it.
+- The Angels from Neon Genesis Evangelion had a Core that, if destroyed, would mean the Angel's destruction as well.
+But the eleventh Angel had a body made of nanoscale entities, meaning that it didn't have a core, at least not that the heroes could detect and destroy as usual.
+It also had an Adaptive Ability that allowed it to learn and become immune to anything that they used against it.

 - Saiyans from Dragon Ball Z suffer an agonizing pain when their tails are squeezed.
-Goku used this against Raditz and Piccolo tried to do the same against Nappa, just to learn that he and Vegeta were inmune to this, the only apparent reason for that is that they were just too badass.
-Goku had also trained himself to remove this weakness in the past, before his tail was permanently removed.
+Goku used this against Raditz and Piccolo tried to do the same against Nappa, just to learn that he and Vegeta were immune to this; they claim that only low-class Saiyan warriors are affected by this, whereas they're Saiyan Elites.
+Goku trained himself to remove this weakness in the past, before his tail was permanently removed.

-- First one, Cars, the Big Bad from Part 2, a vampire that became immune to both sunlight and the Ripple, the only two things that could kill them.
+- In Battle Tendency, a Pillar Man who wears a Stone Mask empowered with the Red Stone of Aja will become immune to both sunlight and the Ripple, the only two things that could kill them.

-- And third, in both Part 4 and 5 there was a character whose stand would activate after the user's death, and since the only surefire way to destroy a stand was killing the user, they were impossible to destroy.
+- In both Part 4 and 5 there was a character whose Stand activated after the user's death, and since the only surefire way to destroy a Stand is killing the user, it was impossible to destroy.

-- Walpurgisnatch from Puella Magi Madoka Magica, the only witch that could exist outside a barrier and therefore wreak havoc on the real world.
+- Walpurgisnacht from Puella Magi Madoka Magica, the only witch that could exist outside a barrier and therefore wreak havoc on the real world.

 - An episode of Pokémon featured a trainer that made her Steel-type Skarmory fight exclusively against Fire Pokémon until it overcame its weakness against Fire.